Robert Watson-Watt: Legacy

 On 3 September 2014, a statue of Sir Robert Watson-Watt was unveiled in Brechin by the Princess Royal.
 One day later, the BBC Two drama Castles in the Sky, aired with Eddie Izzard in the role of Watson Watt.

 A collection of some of the correspondence and papers of Watson-Watt is held by the National Library of Scotland.
 A collection of papers relating to Watson-Watt is also held by Archive Services at the University of Dundee.

 A briefing facility at RAF Boulmer has been named the Watson-Watt auditorium in his honour.

+The Institution of Engineering and Technology operates a Watson-Watt room as a presentation space for rent.

 Business and financial life

 Watson-Watt had a problematic business and financial life.

 Family life

-Robert Watson-Watt was married three times.
+Watson-Watt was married three times.
 He had a daughter with his second wife.

-Watson-Watt was married on 20 July 1916 in Hammersmith, London to Margaret Robertson (d.1988), the daughter of a draughtsman.
+Watson-Watt was married on 20 July 1916 in Hammersmith, London to Margaret Robertson (1886–1988), a teacher from Perth, Scotland.
 In 1952 they divorced and he remarried.
 His second wife was a Canadian widow, Jean Wilkinson, who later died in 1964.
 He returned to Scotland in the 1960s, after the closure of his Canadian engineering business.

 In 1966, at the age of 74, he married Dame Katherine Trefusis Forbes.
 She was 67 years old at the time and had also played a significant role in the Battle of Britain as the founding Air Commander of the Women's Auxiliary Air Force, which supplied the radar-room operatives.
 The couple lived in London during the winter, and at The Observatory, Trefusis Forbes' summer home, in Pitlochry, Perthshire, during the warmer months.

 Watson-Watt died in 1973, aged 81 in Inverness, two years after his third wife.
 They are buried together in the churchyard of the Episcopal Church of the Holy Trinity in Pitlochry, Scotland.